 Trade secrets include business methods or techniques that are not generally known and provide some sort of advantage for the company over competitors.
-There is a choice companies are typically faced with between patents and trade secrets: a company may choose to patent the product and protect it from incidental discovery (but make their idea publicly known), or keep it a trade secret which offers protection so long as the product remains undiscovered (after which they lose ownership).
+Companies are typically faced with a choice between patents and trade secrets: a company may choose to patent the product and protect it from incidental discovery (but make their idea publicly known), or keep it a trade secret which offers protection so long as the product remains undiscovered (after which the company loses ownership).

 Locke and Property Rights

 Intellectual property rights are typically justified on similar grounds as tangible property.
-Most corporeal and non-corporeal property right theories are heavily derived from the property philosophy of John Locke.
-Therefore, it is important to understand his key concepts before proceeding.
-Locke’s property right theory rests upon two core tenets: labor and scarcity.
+Most corporeal and non-corporeal property right theories are heavily derived from the property philosophy of John Locke, (1689). which rests upon two core tenets: labor and scarcity.
 Locke contended that every person owns his own body and consequently the labor he does.
 By joining his labor with something else, he adds value to the object.
-Because his labor is then inseparable from the product, he becomes entitled to it – it becomes his property.
+Because his labor is then inseparable from the product, he becomes entitled to it: it becomes his property.
 If the product is a collective effort of labor, every individual involved holds a share in the property proportional to the labor he invested.
 However, this right to property is restricted by Locke’s second tenet, which is often known as “Locke’s Proviso.”
 In the state of nature, the Proviso restricts property acquisition to cases in which there is “enough, and as good, left in common for others.”
-As resources become strained and limited by larger populations, Locke argued that societies form to handle the distribution and protection of property.
-Money developed as a tool to facilitate the fair transaction and allocation of scarce resources.
+Locke argued that societies formed to handle the distribution and protection of property as resources became strained and limited by larger populations.
+Furthermore, money developed as a tool to facilitate the fair transaction and allocation of scarce resources.

 A Lockean Interpretation of Intellectual Property

 While Locke made no argument on the defense of intellectual property, his philosophy on tangible property can also be understood in the context of intellectual property.
 The world of ideas is largely identifiable with the state of nature.
-Professor Adam Moore of the University of Oregon identifies “the individual who takes a good long drink from a river [and] does as much as…nothing at all” with the author or inventor who creates within the infinite frontier of intellectual property.
+Professor Adam Moore (1997) of the University of Oregon identifies “the individual who takes a good long drink from a river [and] does as much as…nothing at all” (p.
+98) with the author or inventor who creates within the infinite frontier of intellectual property.
 Thus, when an individual comes up with an idea and invests his labor in developing that idea, it is not very contentious to call that idea his own.
 The tension typically arises when one argues that the individual should have sole access to that idea.